unlimited9/unlimited9.github.com/reference.notes/architecture.solution/apache.tomcat/administration.troubleshoot.md

-//springboot tomcat : Invalid character found in the request target.
+#### springboot tomcat : Invalid character found in the request target.
 The valid characters are defined in RFC 7230 and RFC 3986
 ```
 @Bean
 public ConfigurableServletWebServerFactory webServerFactory() {